-Your personal statement is an extremely important part of your application.
+A personal statement is a significant part of the application.
 It allows the committee to create an impression of you.

 • What are you hoping to get out of a residency program?